-Creating a culture of employee loyalty and engagement in the era of side hustles can be a difficult feat.
+Creating a culture of employee loyalty and engagement in the era of side hustles can be a challenging yet rewarding endeavour.
+In today’s competitive market, it’s crucial to invest in strategies that not only attract talent but also foster long‐term commitment.

-One way to do this is to give employees ownership through either an Employee Share Option Plan (ESOPs) or Employee Share Scheme (ESS).
+One way to do this is to give employees ownership through either an Employee Share Option Plan (ESOP) or an Employee Share Scheme (ESS).

-ESSs directly issue employees shares, and ESOPs give employees the opportunity to acquire shares in their own company through a share option plan.
+ESSs directly issue employees shares, while ESOPs grant employees the opportunity to acquire shares in their own company via share options.

-So, if you’re looking to get your employees more invested in the business, an ESOP or a ESS may be the best strategy for you!
+If you’re looking to get your employees more invested in the business, an ESOP or an ESS may be the best strategy for you!

 How Can An ESOP Or ESS Be Taxed?

-Employees are taxed on the value of the shares/options that they are issued.
-The ATO essentially treats these grants as income, and they are effectively then subject to income tax.
-Unlike with wages (which is subject to PAYG withholding), the employee is responsible for paying the tax.
+Employees are generally taxed on the value of the shares or options that they receive.
+The Australian Taxation Office (ATO) treats these grants as assessable income, which is then subject to income tax.
+Unlike wages (which are subject to PAYG withholding), the responsibility for paying this tax falls on the employee.
+For further details on taxation and broader regulatory obligations, you might review our article on Regulations Affecting Your Corporation.

 There are three different ways in which an employee can be taxed on a grant under an ESOP or ESS, as follows:

-1. Taxed upfront scheme: this is the default position where an employee must include in their assessable income in the year that they acquire an ESS interest (either an option or a share)
+1. Taxed upfront scheme: This is the default position where an employee must include the value of the grant in their assessable income in the year they acquire an ESS interest (whether it is an option or a share).

-2. Deferred tax scheme: this is where the tax payable can be deferred for up to 15 years (subject to certain conditions being met, which you can find here).
+2. Deferred tax scheme: Under this arrangement, the tax payable can be deferred for up to 15 years, subject to certain conditions being met.
+You can find further details on these conditions here.

-3. Start Up Concession scheme: this is where the discount is not reported as income, so no income tax is payable upfront or deferred.
+3. Start Up Concession scheme: In this scheme, the discount on the share is not reported as income, so no income tax is payable either upfront or deferred.
 Instead, the shares are taxed under the Capital Gains Tax provisions.

 Key Factors To Consider